-As the Program is in the initial stages of applying for accreditation through the ARC/STSA, students in the Associate Program will be eligible to sit for the NBSTSA Secure Practice Examination offered by the National Board of Surgical Technology and Surgical Assisting successful completion of all programmatic requirements, including clinical internship.
-If the Program is granted accreditation through the ARC/STSA, students will be eligible to sit for the National Certification Exam (NBSTSA) upon successful completion of all programmatic requirements, including clinical internship.
-After successfully passing this exam, the individual will be able to use the designation of CST-Certified Surgical Technologist.
+Students will be eligible to sit for the National Certification Exam upon successful completion of all programmatic requirements, including clinical internship.
+After successfully passing this exam, the individual will be able to use the designation "Tech in Surgery-Certified" (TS-C).
 Information regarding how to apply to take the exam will be provided in the SUR290 course.
 Exams are offered online at local testing centers.
 If a candidate fails to pass the certification exam on the first attempt, there is a 30-day waiting period before the candidate may re-test.
 You may attempt to retest three times with a minimum of 30 days between tests.
 After the third attempt, you must wait one year (with remediation) before your fourth and final attempt.